 You can also find more infographics at Visualistan

-Campsite Rules To Follow When Camping With Dogs
+Campsite’s Rules: To Follow When Camping With Dogs

 Having a load of dogs in the field with tents, families, smells, food, fresh air, and no rules is a recipe for disaster.
-Therefore, to avoid this, campsites which usually allow dogs put in place strict regulations to ensure the always camp runs in a civilized manner.
+Therefore, to avoid this, campsites that usually allow dogs to put in place strict regulations to ensure the always camp runs in a civilized manner.
 Also, it is necessary that these rules are followed sternly and some of the rules you should anticipate in this pet-friendly camping grounds include;

 - You should always have your dog on a leash.

 - Per every pitch, limit the number of dogs.

 - Do not allow your dog to bark uncontrollably.

 - Keep your dog out of the kid’s areas.

 There are several unwritten rules you should generally stick to as a dog owner, and which you frequently do even without knowing.
 Thus, to confirm that we are on the same page, below are some guidelines you need to follow when you are out camping with your dog;

 - Always bag the poop and carry it with you.